 Unintended consequences of policy interventions, good and bad

 One common outcome of this situation is a perception of government stakeholders from developing nations that internet governance multistakeholder mechanisms are inherently unbalanced with little hope of redress.
-Given that the majority of commercial and non-commercial stakeholders come from the developed world, in a consensus focused discussion, developed nations are no longer a minority voice as they are in intergovernmental discussions.
+Given that the majority of business and civil society stakeholders come from the developed world, in a consensus focused discussion, developed nations are no longer a minority voice as they are in intergovernmental discussions.
 Multistakeholderism has effectively stripped away the advantage of numbers the developing world held in intergovernmental venues.
 Additionally, while stakeholders might be peers within the framework of a multistakeholder mechanism, outside of the framework power disparities exist.
 Decisions and actions within the mechanism pay be rewarded or punished outside the mechanism.
 This is especially problematic with respect to states which hold monopolies of force.

 One question which has been raised is the legitimacy of stakeholders which claim to speak on behalf of or in the interest of its constituents.
 The legitimacy bar for the second type of speech is lower because there is an implicit claim that the constituents might not know what is actually in their interests.
 In a multistakeholder sense, governments have legitimacy to the degree to which they represent the interests of their people.
 In some cases, this may be questionable.
-The legitimacy of commercial stakeholders may be the strongest of the three groups as they derive their legitimacy through their ownership.
-Noncommercial stakeholders have the most problematic claim to legitimacy.
+The legitimacy of business stakeholders may be the strongest of the three groups as they derive their legitimacy through their ownership.
+Civil Society organizations stakeholders have the most problematic claim to legitimacy.
 In many cases, they claim to speak for their adherents and members but rarely poll them on issues.
 The claim that a member supports all of the activities of an organization is as problematic and sometimes oppositional to a governmental claim.
 However, representative governments can point to elections to demonstrate public support.
-Noncommercial entities are frequently governed by unelected directors.
+Civil society organizationsare frequently governed by unelected directors.
 Governance, funding, and membership are not always open and transparent, weakening the legitimacy claims of such organizations.

 The NetMundial meeting raised many hopes but has in some ways raised more questions than it answered.
-While participants reached a degree of consensus, non-commercial stakeholders were noticeably vexed with an outcome document which they did not address their concerns.
-Commercial stakeholders were generally pleased while governments suspicious of multistakeholderism issued critiques.
+While participants reached a degree of consensus, civil society stakeholders were noticeably vexed with an outcome document which they did not address their concerns.
+Business stakeholders were generally pleased while governments suspicious of multistakeholderism issued critiques.
 In some cases, this came down to diplomatic maneuvering over definitions which are crucial to the discussion and left unattended poison the well for a multistakeholder consensus outcome.

 Unresolved issues where further multistakeholder cooperation is needed

 These concerns only address the situation surrounding stakeholders who can participate in the discussions presently.
 Participants have pointed out that the concept of stakeholders must become much more broadly inclusive.
 However, just as governments of developing nations find their capacity and resources taxed by internet governance policy discussions, it should be recognized that many of their citizens have little concern about internet governance relative to the other day to day concerns of life, especially citizens who live in poverty.
 If the concerns of these stakeholders are to be heard in a multistakeholder mechanism, it is likely that surrogates will need to stand in to give them voice and standing.
-Commercial stakeholders (or at least successful ones) frequently have a better understanding of at least some of the needs of their customers.
-Non-commercial stakeholders need to strongly assert their claims to knowledge and legitimacy in such circumstances.
+Business stakeholders (or at least successful ones) frequently have a better understanding of at least some of the needs of their customers.
+Civil society stakeholders need to strongly assert their claims to knowledge and legitimacy in such circumstances.
 If the formation of new surrogate entities is supported, these organizations will need to legitimize themselves by representing the needs and views of those they purport to stand for.